jeetmp3/jblog.github.io/_posts/blogs/2016-12-15-Spring-Session-Grails-Plugin.md

 }
 ```

-**Note:** *By Default plugin will use Redis as it's default data store.
+**Note:** *By Default plugin will use Redis as it's default datastore.
 Currently it supports Redis, Mongo and JDBC store to persist session.*
 {: .notice}

-Currently, this plugin supports 3 data store.
+Currently, this plugin supports 3 datastore.

 1. Redis
 2. Mongo